dmasad/StoryletManager/Readme.md

 Return to [[Orbit]]
 ```

-And finally, you need to have a passage where you query for available storylets and display them:
+And finally, you need to have a passage where you query for available storylets and display them.
+You display available storylets as links using the `<<getStoryletLinks>>` macro

 ```
 :: Jump